microsoft/BotFramework-WebChat/README.md

 ### Support livestreaming response

 Bots can now livestream their responses.
-Before Bot Framework SDK support this feature, bot authors can follow the details in [this pull request](https://github.com/microsoft/BotFramework-WebChat/pull/5141) to construct the livestream responses.
+Before Bot Framework SDK support this feature, bot authors can follow the details in [LIVESTREAMING.md](./docs/LIVESTREAMING.md) to construct the livestream responses.

 ### Debut of ES Modules